James Bay: Imposter Syndrome, Trauma & Controlling The Voice In Your Head | E166

 TL;DR

-• James Bay discusses how childhood experiences and parental expectations shaped his insecurities and drive as a musician
+- James Bay discusses how childhood experiences and idle time shaped his insecurities and expectations that followed him into adulthood

 Episode Recap